View Joseph Yaggi's Obituary on indystar.com and share memories

 |

-Indianapolis - 65, passed away March 30, 2020.
-He was born November 23, 1954 to the late Thomas John and Patricia Rose Yaggi.
-Joe married Vickie D. Ruegamer, and was employed as a construction manager for AT&T for 47 years.
-After retiring from AT&T, he was a regional field engineering manager for Universal Network Development Corporation.
-Joe attended St. Jude Catholic Church.
+Joseph T Yaggi, age 65, passed away on March 30, 2020.
+Loving son to the late Thomas and Patricia Yaggi, he enjoyed spaghetti westerns, grilling out, NASCAR/INDYCAR racing, working on and obsessing over ford mustangs, and spending time with his family.
+He attended Scecina Memorial High School and was a dedicated worker who spent 47 years at AT&T and after retirement, worked as a field engineering manager until his passing.

-Joe is survived by his loving wife of 21 years, Vickie Yaggi; daughters, Katrina Marie Yaggi (Matt Benedict) and Kelley Lynn Kinney (Ryan); step-children, Ryan McKim (Lorena Perez) and Melia Echard (Michael); brother, Anthony Yaggie; sister, Margaret "Maggie" Herrington; and granddaughters, Molly Marie Kinney and Jaden Maelyn Echard.
+He is survived by his loving wife of 21 years, Vickie Ruegamer Yaggi, two daughters Katrina Yaggi and Kelley Kinney (Ryan), step-son Ryan McKim (Lorena Perez), step-daughter Melia Echard (Michael), granddaughters Molly Kinney and Jaden Echard, brother Tony Yaggi (Donia), sister Maggie Herrington (Mac), and the numerous other family members also mourning this loss.
+He lived a remarkable life and will be deeply missed.

 A Celebration of Life Service will be held at a later date.
-In lieu of flowers, please made donations to the Humane Society of Indianapolis. www.shirleybrothers.com.
+In lieu of flowers, donations to the Humane Society of Indianapolis are appreciated.